awsdocs/aws-launch-wizard-user-guide/doc_source/launch-wizard-sap-deploying.md

      + **Host Name for SAP system**\.
 Enter the host name for the EC2 instance\.
      + **Number of worker nodes**\.
 Enter the number of EC2 instances to be configured as worker nodes for this SAP HANA system\.
      + **Worker node hostname prefix**\.
 Enter the hostname prefix for the worker nodes\.
      + **Auto Recovery**\.
 Auto recovery is an Amazon EC2 feature to increase instance availability\.
-Select the checkbox to enable EC2 automatic recovery for the instance\.
+Select the check box to enable EC2 automatic recovery for the instance\.
 For more information, see Recover Your Instance in the Amazon EC2 User Guide\.
      + **Recommended Resources**\.
 Launch Wizard displays the **Estimated monthly cost of operation** based on your instance sizing selections\.
 This is an estimate of AWS costs to deploy additional resources and does not include applicable taxes or discounts\.

+1.

+**Pre\- and post\-deployment configuration scripts — optional**

+   You can run pre\- and post\-deployment configuration scripts during application provisioning\.
+For more information about how Launch Wizard accesses and deploys these scripts, see [Custom deployment configuration scripts](how-launch-wizard-sap-works.md#launch-wizard-sap-how-it-works-scripts)\.

+**Pre\-deployment configuration script — optional**
+   + **Deployment settings**\.
+In the event of a configuration script failure or time out, select whether to ignore all failures and proceed with the deployment\.
+If you do not select this option, when the configuration scripts fail or time out, Launch Wizard will roll back the workload and delete all of the AWS resources created by Launch Wizard\.
+Pre\-deployment configuration scripts must finish running in 45 minutes or less\.
+   + **Configuration script**\.
+Choose to use a script located in Amazon S3 and enter the URL path of the script, or enter a script manually by uploading a script file\.
+To remove the configuration script, choose **Remove script**\.

+**Post\-deployment configuration script — optional**
+   + **Deployment settings**\.
+In the event of a configuration script failure or time out, select whether to ignore all failures and proceed with the deployment\.
+If you do not select this option, when the configuration scripts fail or time out, Launch Wizard will roll back the workload and delete all of the AWS resources created by Launch Wizard\.
+Post\-deployment configuration scripts must finish running in 2 hours or less\.
+   + **Configuration script**\.
+Choose to use a script located in Amazon S3 and enter the URL path of the script, or enter a script manually by uploading a script file\.
+To remove the configuration script, choose **Remove script**\.

-   + After you enter your deployment settings, choose **Next**\.
+1. After you enter your deployment settings, choose **Next**\.

 \(See **Review** tab\)